pdeguzman96/BuildYourOwnImageClassifier/README.md

 #### Use predict.py to use your model to predict classes of images!
 - You can have it predict on 1 image or an entire directory of images.
-- Use -sr to have it save results in a file called predictions.csv predict.py arguments...
+- Use -sr to have it save results in a file called predictions.csv<br>
+predict.py arguments...
+---
 1. 'checkpoint' 'Path to location of trained model checkpoint.
 Mandatory.' type = str
 2. '-i' or '--image' Mandatory mutually exclusive 'Path to image', type = str
 3. '-d' or '--dir' Mandatory mutually exclusive 'Path to directory containing images', type = str